 Alcohol and Other Drug Assessments - Student alcohol and other drug assessments and consultations are available through the Wellness Center.
-Assessments are provided by a state licensed counselor and Substance Abuse Specialist.
+Assessments are provided by a state licensed counselor and Substance Abuse Specialist, at no out of pocket cost to the student.
 Follow up recommendations are provided for services on campus or in the community.
 Self-referrals can be made by calling (920) 465-2380.
 Employees may obtain resource and referral assistance to community providers as part of the EAP Program.

-Think about It-Alcohol - An online alcohol education class normally used as a first offense sanction.
+AlcoholEDU for Sanctions - An online alcohol education class normally used as a first offense sanction.
 The course takes about 60-90 minutes to complete.

-Think about It-Drugs - An online drug education class normally used as a first offence drug violation.
+CannabisEDU - An online drug education class normally used as a first offence drug violation.
 A 30 minute course, the program talks about the various street/illegal drugs, the side effect and warning signs of use.